the8472/mldht/README.md

     mkdir -p work
     cd work
     ../bin/run.sh

 this will create various files
 - `config.xml`, change settings as needed, core settings will be picked up on file modification
 - `shutdown`, touch to cleanly shutdown running process (SIGHUP works too)
 - `dht.cache`, used to skip bootstrapping after a restart
 - `logs/*`, various diagnostics and log files

+## embedding as library

+It is not necessary to use the standalone [<tt>Launcher</tt>](src/the8472/mldht/Launcher.java), instead you can create [<tt>DHT</tt>](src/lbms/plugins/mldht/kad/DHT.java) instances and control their configuration and lifecycle directly.

+Consider the Launcher as an example-case how to instantiate DHT nodes.

 ## network configuration